-As the temperatures start to rise (I’m wishing for a tropical vortex!), America’s craft brewers are anticipating the upcoming season by releasing their spring seasonals.
+As the temperatures start to rise (I’m wishing for a tropical vortex!), America’s brewers are anticipating the upcoming season by releasing craft beer spring seasonals.
 With these beers, you can often expect lighter-bodied beers with bright and fresh flavors that personify the season.

 Looking through this list, you’ll notice a few springy descriptors like fruity, citrus, floral and coriander appear often.
 Brewer’s are also using wheat and rye in addition to malted barley this spring.
 While these two ingredients provide a few common characteristics, rye can lend a slightly spicy flavor, a smooth mouthfeel and fairly dry finish.

 To celebrate these special seasonal beers, we asked Brewers Association member breweries to share their latest releases.
 Here’s what they had to share:

 Bell’s Smitten Golden Rye Ale | Bell’s Brewery, Inc.

 Drawn from one of our oldest recipes, Smitten Ale began as part of a series of rye beers at our Eccentric Café.
 The combination of sharp citrus and resinous flavors from the hops with the earthy, rustic overtones of the rye malt yield an interesting take on the American pale ale.

 Availability: AL, AZ, FL, DC, GA, IA, IL, IN, KY, MI, MN, MO, NC, ND, NY, OH, PA, SC, VA, WI + Puerto Rico